-Choosing a guitar for jazz can be a tricky business.
+Choosing a guitar can be a tricky business.

 There are a huge range of makes and models to pick from and instruments vary hugely in terms of their price points, intended purpose, and target audience.